likky/HowDoISample-ForAndroid/README.md

-# How Do I Samples Sample for Android
+# How Do ISample for Android

 ### Description